AnyStatus/Plugins/CONTRIBUTING.md

 # Contribution Guidelines

-> This document is a work in progress.
+> This document is a work in progress

 First off, thanks for taking the time to contribute!